hkitago/QuoteLink/README.md

 ## Usage

-1. Load the web page.
+1. Load a web page.
 2. Select the text on the web page.
 3. Tap the icon next to the address bar and choose the extension.
 4. A window will slide up from the bottom on iPhone, or a pop-up window will appear on iPad and Mac; select an action and tap it.